benstopford/coherence-bootstrap/README.md

 **Outstanding Tasks**
-* Some tests are still running Junit3-style!
+* Remove repetative logging when running suite
 * Async Cache Store test is not behaving correctly (and the test is actually deficient)
+* Port cluster framework to LittleGrid